 Action simulation: Common predictive models

 The fourth process of emergent coordination is closely related to the perception action matching described above.
 Once a match between observed and performed actions is established it enables the observer to apply predictive models in his or her motor system to accurately predict the timing and outcomes of observed actions.
 This processes is often referred to as action simulation (Sebanz & Knoblich, 2009) because it uses internal models guiding an agent’s own actions to predict other agents’ actions in real time (Wolpert, Doya, & Kawato, 2003).
 To illustrate, a basketball player observing a shot will be able to accurately predict whether the shot will be a hit or a miss (Aglioti, Cesari, & Romani, & Urgesi, 2008).
 Action simulation can lead to emergent coordination because it induces the same expectations about the unfolding of actions in different actors and thus induces similar action tendencies for future actions (Knoblich & Sebanz, 2008).

+This concludes our preliminary outline of four sources of emergent coordination.
+In the next main section we present evidence for the existence of emergent coordination generally and for its occurrence in the context of joint action more specifically, and we discuss hypotheses about the positive consequences of emergent coordination for joint action.
+First we turn to planned coordination which, unlike emergent coordination, depends on representing the outcomes of joint actions and individuals’ contributions to them.

 2.2 Planned coordination

-In order to perform joint actions, such as playing a piano duet or lifting a heavy log, planned coordination is required.
+In order to perform joint actions, such as playing a piano duet or lifting a heavy log, planned coordination is usually required.
 In planned coordination agents plan their own actions in relation to joint action outcomes or in relation to others’ actions whereas planning is absent or confined to the agent’s own actions in emergent coordination.
 The extent to which other agents’ tasks, perceptions, and knowledge are taken into account during planning of joint actions may vary greatly.
-Minimally, planned coordination requires a plan that specifies the joint action outcomeone’s own part in a joint action and some awareness that the outcome can only be brought about with the support of another agent or force (X).
+Minimally, planned coordination requires a plan that specifies the joint action outcome, one’s own part in a joint action and some awareness that the outcome can only be brought about with the support of another agent or force (X).
 For the minimal joint action plan, the identity of X and its part in the joint action can remain unspecified as captured by the formula ‘ME + X’ (Vesper et al., in press).
 Starting with minimal representational requirements (Clark, 1997) allows one to address a wide range of joint actions (Tollefsen, 2005) that do not involve the detailed representation of other agents or their plans that have been postulated in philosophical approaches to joint action (Bratman, 1992; Tomasello, Carpenter, Call, Behne, & Moll, 2005).
 Given our focus on the nuts and bolts of joint action assuming such detailed representations seem unnecessarily restrictive.
 Among the many processes contributing to planned coordination we will focus on joint task representations and joint perceptions.

 Joint task representations